graphery/graphane-doc/src/guides/svg/07-Reuse-elements.md

             marker-end="url(#marker3)"/>
 </svg>

-Graphane Javascript library provides an internal not duplicated `id` for each element, and you can get this with `.url()`.
+The SVG Graphane API provides an internal not duplicated `id` for each element, and you can get this with `.url()`.
 It returns an `url(#id)`.
 This method simplifies using the unique id when it is necessary to include the `url()` pseudo-function.